Nomination Deadline: May 1 in even-numbered years.

 - Eligibility extends to any research-based approach that promotes English Language Arts teacher development at any educational level.

-Winners will be notified in July 2016 and announced at the 2016 NCTE Fall Convention in Atlanta, GA.
+Winners will be notified in July 2018 and announced at the 2018 NCTE Fall Convention in Houston, TX.

 Richard Meade Award Winners